Sisu Terminal Systems

 Sisu Terminal Systems Oy (STS) was a Finnish terminal tractor producer.
 The production began in 1969 as a part of Suomen Autoteollisuus (SAT) and the first vehicles were based on lorry components.
 The portfolio grew by time.
 The production facilities were in Hämeenlinna until the mid 1990s, when they were moved to Tampere.
 The company produced terminal tractors also in Texas under the name Magnum in 1987–2005.

 STS became a limited liability company in 1994 and was sold and restructured in 1997.
 Subsequently, the Sisu brand was replaced by Kalmar.

+History

 Initial development

 The first four prototypes were produced in 1969.
 The vehicles were type T-9SV and they were largely based on Kontio-Sisu lorry components.
 The customer was stevedoring company Oy Åkerman Ab.

 In 1970 SAT started a development project jointly with consulting company Jaakko Pöyry for suitable vehicles for loading and unloading of ro-ro vessels.
 As a result, SAT launched a four-wheel-drive model TV-10 and its reversed steering version T-10 in 1971.
 22 units were produced in the same year.
 A significant feature was its patented fifth wheel coupling system which enabled a quick a flexible engagement.
 The solution was developed by technician Nils Fagerstedt and it paved the success in export market.

 After the promising start, the model selection was extended gradually; rear-wheel drive TV-12 came in 1974 and 4×4-model T-13 in 1977.